 Parent helpers and volunteers at our school bring with them a wealth of skills and experience that can enhance the learning opportunities of the children.
 Banks Road welcomes and encourages them.
-In normal circumstances parent helpers are always welcome in school - regularly or occasionally.
+Parent helpers are always welcome in school - regularly or occasionally.
 Activities may include playing a board game with a small group of children, reading stories and sharing books or sharing a skill or craft you enjoy.
-However due to the current situation we will not be able to welcome visitors into school in September.
-We will be continually reviewing the situation and inform parents as soon as possible when we will be able to allow visitors back into school.